-Development Area Actions Update Outcome Development Area Actions · consultation with River Clyde Homes, a major landowner in the area and Inverclyde's biggest affordable housing provider.
-Within the proposed regeneration area is three estates of interest; Clune Park, Kelburn and Woodhall.
-A final draft strategy has been completed by GL Hearn and it was the services intention to bring the Eastern Gateway Study to the Environment and Regeneration Committee in the course of 2021.
+Priority Area 3 Outcome Outcome uce the inequalities of health and e Development Area educational outcomes linked to deprivation Actions Update Outc Gateway area of Inverclyde as a strategic housing priority to look at the options around housing led regeneration of that area this report is now complete the Council is also commissioning a similar report focussing on Greenock Central (part of which is the most deprived area) A final draft strategy has been completed by GL Hearn and it was the services intention to bring the Eastern Gateway Study to the Environment and Regeneration Committee in the course of 2021.
 There remain some issues around the feasibility of some of the proposals particularly with regards to costings.
 Further discussions with the consultants on this element are intended prior to bringing the report to committee and discussing the implications with partners including RSLs and the Scottish Government.
-The Central Greenock Study went out to tender but was unsuccessful in attracting any bids from any consultants for the project.
-Further work has been made on amending the project brief specification and the service will again seek to re-engage with the procurement process.'
-"In July 2021 an Acquisition Programme was agreed between the council, the Scottish Government and local RSLs.
+In July 2021 an Acquisition Programme was agreed between the council, the Scottish Government and local RSLs.
 Utilising up to £2m Scottish Government grant funding in the 2021/22 financial year, around 40 private homes will be purchased off the market to add to the affordable housing stock in Inverclyde.
-Scottish Government grant funding will be matched by the

-Development Area Actions Update Outcome contributing RSLs who will manage the properties once purchased.
+Scottish Government grant funding will be matched by the contributing RSLs who will manage the properties once purchased.
 An Acquisition Programme Delivery Group has been established to provide a swift response to suitable opportunities on the market and ensure that the Programme delivers on its aims; one of which is to secure stock for households with particular requirements."
+We expect the Acquisition Programme aided by Scottish Government funding

-Mitigate Food Insecurity Inverclyde Council has committed a further £30,000 per year for two years to maintain and support the Grieve Road Zero Waste Food Pantry.
+Priority Area 3 To red To reduce the inequalities of health and educational outcomes linked to deprivation.
+Outcome Development Area Actions Update Mitigate Food Insecurity to continue in the 2022/23 financial year helping to bring more affordable homes to Inverclyde.
+Inverclyde Council has committed a further £30,000 per year for two years to maintain and support the Grieve Road Zero Waste Food Pantry.
 This funding will enable The Pantry to continue to provide fresh affordable surplus food to its existing members.
 The membership of the pantry is at capacity with more than 700 members, more than 200 are travelling from East End of Inverclyde and Port Glasgow.
 The funding from Inverclyde Council has provided leverage for the project to successfully received additional money from the Lottery to establish a second pantry in the Port Glasgow area.
 Work has been planned to open this second pantry early January 2022.
 Inverclyde Council will also continue to pay for two Glasgow Fare Share memberships to ensure weekly surplus food is available in Inverclyde.
 This membership currently supports the Grieve Road Pantry and food distribution from Parklea Branching Out to families in the Port Glasgow area.
-It is likely that this membership will provide surplus food to the Port Glasgow Pantry to ensure sustainability and encourage people
+It is likely that this membership will provide surplus food to the Port Glasgow Pantry to ensure sustainability and encourage people to access the pantry to maintain their dignity rather than rely on free food.
+Discussions are ongoing.
+Scottish Government announced an additional £512,000 funding to support people during the Winter 2021 facing financial, food or fuel insecurity. it was agreed this fund would;